Overview of Program Schedule

 |Applied Business Statistics and Analytics

 Once you're admitted, prepare for graduate-level coursework with online activities, assessments, and resources.
 These include professional development (career exploration, resume work, developing a narrative), analytical skills practice, (quantitative foundations), and problem-solving exercises.

 Begin the program with a series of workshops that introduce you to the key functional areas of business.
 These are followed by core courses in finance, accounting, marketing, and business communications.

 Continue to build your knowledge base with core courses in strategy, business statistics, economics, and organizations.
-Choose electives to deepen your expertise in one of the core business functions or to broaden your perspective on how business can benefit society.

 Deliver an innovative solution to a real-world problem facing a Fortune 500 company or community organization in this team-based challenge.